 This simple salad is very seasonal.
 It gets its pleasant crunch from a host of root vegetables: celeriac, carrots and beetroots punctuated by some slices of sour apple.
 It’s not strictly speaking especially ‘Christmassy’ as I would happily eat it anytime between October and March, but it has nice festive-looking colours which I thought make a nice change from the usual beiges and browns of puff pastry roulades and seitan roasts that typically adorn our Xmas tables.
 Happy Xmas!

-PS: If you make my festive vegan salad, don’t forget to tag me on Instagram as @lazycatkitchen and use the #lazycatkitchen hashtag.
+PS: If you make my vegan Christmas salad, don’t forget to tag me on Instagram as @lazycatkitchen and use the #lazycatkitchen hashtag.
 I love seeing your takes on my recipes!

 - serves: 4 as a side